juspay/todo-app/tutorial/nixify/1_flake.md

+---
+description: Introduction to simplifying haskell development with nix.
+slug: nixify-haskell-project-intro
+authors: shivaraj-bh
+tags: [haskell, basics, flakes, nix]
+hide_table_of_contents: false
+---
-# Nixify your haskell project
+# Nixify your haskell project: Introduction

 The purpose of this blog posts series is to simplify Haskell development workflow for you.
 In this post we will introduce [Nix](https://nixos.org/) as solution to this.
 Nix is a powerful package manager and build system that provides reproducible and declarative development environment.
-We will utilize [Nix flakes](https://nixos.wiki/wiki/Flakes) [^flakes] to declaratively configure this environment[^pkg].
+We will utilize [Nix flakes](https://nixos.wiki/wiki/Flakes) [^1] to declaratively configure this environment[^2].
 If you're unfamiliar with Nix, we have [a quick introduction](https://zero-to-flakes.com/nix-rapid) available to help you get started quickly or you can take your time and explore it at [Zero to Nix](https://zero-to-nix.com).
 A basic understanding of the Nix expression language is assumed.
 Throughout the series, we will utilize a simple Haskell app called [todo-app](https://github.com/juspay/todo-app/tree/903c769d4bda0a8028fe3775415e9bdf29d80555) to illustrate how to build a Haskell project and automatically manage runtime dependencies such as databases (ie., [postgres](https://www.postgresql.org)) and and other services (here, we use [postgREST](https://postgrest.org/en/stable)), eliminating the need for any manual onboarding setup.
 This will allow us to highlight the advantages of using Nix.

-[^flakes]: We strongly recommend flakes for anyone getting started with Nix.
+[^1]: We strongly recommend flakes for anyone getting started with Nix.
 Flakes is production ready despite being marked as experimental.
-[^pkg]: The Haskell infrastructure in [nixpkgs](https://github.com/nixos/nixpkgs) is the simplest way to get started with Nixifying a Haskell project.
+[^2]: The Haskell infrastructure in [nixpkgs](https://github.com/nixos/nixpkgs) is the simplest way to get started with Nixifying a Haskell project.
 There are also other approaches (like [haskell.nix](https://github.com/input-output-hk/haskell.nix), [stacklock2nix](https://github.com/cdepillabout/stacklock2nix)).
 Later in the blog post series, we'll explore [haskell-flake](https://github.com/srid/haskell-flake) which builds on top of the Haskell infrastructure in nixpkgs
 ## Why Nixify?

 Why use Nix to develop a Haskell project rather than something like Stack or GHCup?

 - **Instant onboarding**: Projects have READMEs that describe how to setup the development environment but these instructions do not work the same way for every developer and usually takes hours or days to setup.
-With Nix the setup is instantaneous and reproducible,[^nix] which means any new developer can get the development environment up and running with one command.
+With Nix the setup is instantaneous and reproducible,[^3] which means any new developer can get the development environment up and running with one command.
 - **Enhanced productivity**: More time spent on writing Haskell as Nix gives a fully working development environment with `nix develop`.
-- **Multi-platform**: Same configuration generally works on macOS,[^nm] Linux and WSL.
+- **Multi-platform**: Same configuration generally works on macOS,[^4] Linux and WSL.

-[^nix]: Considering the packages are available in Nix for the host platform.
+[^3]: Considering the packages are available in Nix for the host platform.
-[^nm]: Although macOS doesn't have first-class support in nixpkgs, [it is getting there](https://github.com/NixOS/nixpkgs/issues/116341).
+[^4]: Although macOS doesn't have first-class support in nixpkgs, [it is getting there](https://github.com/NixOS/nixpkgs/issues/116341).

 The rest of this blog post will provide a step-by-step demonstration of how to Nixify the todo-app project.